BiancoRoyal/node-red-contrib-iiot-opcua/.github/CONTRIBUTING.md

  - [Feature requests](#feature-requests)
  - [Pull-Requests](#pull-requests)

+## How to start

+1. install node-red global without the IIoT OPC UA package
+2. run the shell script:  ./clean.sh
+3. run command: npm run dev-link
+4. start node-red and see the IIoT OPC UA nodes for testing
+5. start your test and develop life cycle
+6. Create a new version via 'npm run release & npm run rewrite-changelog'

+You can unlink via 'npm run dev-unlink' and test via 'npm test'.
+Check the coverage state before and after your development via 'npm run coverage'!

 ## Coding rules

 1. Code for one another, and use tools to perform mechanical optimizations.